Paul Jones (American football)

 Paul Jones (born May 17, 1992) is an American college football quarterback.
 He played for the Penn State Nittany Lions from 2010 to 2012.
 He transferred to Robert Morris University and played for the Robert Morris Colonials in 2013.

-Early years
+Early life

 Jones grew up in McKees Rocks, PA and attended Sto-Rox School District where he played high school football under Jason Ruscitto.